ion1/mischacks/README.txt

 Miscellaneous methods that may or may not be useful.

 sh:: Safely pass untrusted parameters to sh scripts.
+Raise an exception if the script returns a non-zero value.

 fork_and_check:: Run a block in a forked process and raise an exception if the process returns a non-zero value.